jzhou1318/fa22tapeout-course-dev/notes/index.md

 END LIBRARY
 ```

 ### Abstract Timing and Its Typical Format, Liberty

-Many of you will have seen static-timing analysis as a part of past digital circuits courses.
+Many of you will have seen static-timing analysis (STA) as a part of past digital circuits courses.
 It serves as a highly efficient means of verifying the physical-design of synchronous digital circuits, and is tightly integrated in a typical digital compilation pipeline.
+STA effectively transforms digital circuits' primary physical-layer validation step into a combination of (a) graph analysis to find timing paths, and (b) relatively straightforward arithmetic to compute their delays.

 ![image-20210204152637620](../assets/timing-path.png)

 *Partovi, Clocked Storage Elements*

+For the same reasons as all of our other analyses, large systems will commonly invoke static-timing hierarchically.
 Module-level static-timing models are commonly stored in the Liberty format.
 They are often referred to as "libs" or "dot-libs", and generally have the file-suffix `.lib`.
 That name often invokes plenty of confusion, since it's just as likely to sound like a "library", either in the binary-program sense or in the collection-of-circuits-and-related-stuff sense we often use in IC design.
+These Liberty-models are the same format typically provided as part of standard-logic-cell libraries.

 Like LEF, Liberty is a text-based format.
 It has a handful of scoped definition features, such as its own concept of a "library".
 For our discussion of hierarchical design and analysis, we're really most interested in its `module`-analogous concept, which Liberty calls `cell`.
 A Liberty `cell` conceptually consists of: